ryangooch/ryangooch.github.io/_posts/2017-1-31-Automated-Selection-Committee-Update.md

 tags: python, pandas, ncaa, ncaa tournament, bracket
 ---

-# Automated Bracket Seeding With Python and Pandas: An Update

 ## Project Summary

 In my last post, I ended with some pie-in-the-sky hare-brained ideas about actually returning to previous work, cleaning up code, and adding functionality.
 It must be a blue moon because I did it!
 You can now get the python utility to make your own NCAA brackets [here](https://github.com/ryangooch/automated_ncaa_bb_bracket)!
 By the way, [my latest bracket]({{ site.baseurl }}/images/bracket2017-01-30.pdf), if you're interested.